-Second-That all parties or persons whose rights may be affected by the said estimate and who may object to the same or any part thereof may, within thirty days after the first publication of this notice, file their objections to such estimate in writing with us at our office, Room No. 17, on the second floor of No. 45 William street, in the said city, as provided by section four of chapter 191 of the Laws of 1888, and that we, the said Commissioners, will hear parties so objecting at our said office on the 19th day of June, 1889, at 2 o clock P. M., and upon such subsequent days as may be found necessary.
+Second-That all parties or persons whose rights may be affected by the said estimate and who may object to the same or any part thereof may, within thirty days after the first publication of this notice, file their objections to such estimate in writing with us at our office, Room No. 17, on the second floor of No. 45 William street, in the said city, as provided by section four of chapter 191 of the Laws of 1888, and that we, the said commissioners, will hear parties so objecting at our said office on the 19th day of June, 1889, at 2 o'clock P. M., and upon such subsequent days as may be found necessary.

-Third-That our report herein will be presented to the scare of the Scare of Now Verley to and upon such subsequent days as may necessary.
+Third-That our report herein will be presented to

-Third-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at Chambers in the County Court-house, in the City of New York, on the 27th day of June, 1889, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+and upon such stassepten will be presented to the Supreme Court of the State of New York, at a Special Term thereot, to be held at Chambers in the County Court-house, in the City of New York, on the 27th day of June, 1889, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.

+May 0, 100y,

 PETER B. OLNEY,

 JAMES M. VARNUM,

 MATTHEW CHALMERS,

 Commissioners.